m-kim/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 Setting install RPATH
 ---------------------

-Setting RPATH for installed shared libraries (i.e. ``BUILD_SHARED_LIBS=TRUE``) and exectuables can be a little tricky.
-This behavior for raw CMake can be a little bit confusing and may not be consistent between Unix and OSX systems (depending on the version of CMake being used).
+Setting RPATH for installed shared libraries and exectuables (i.e. ``BUILD_SHARED_LIBS=ON``) can be a little tricky.
+The behavior for raw CMake can be a little bit confusing and may not be consistent between Unix and OSX systems depending on the version of CMake being used.
 Some discussion of how raw CMake handles RPATH and installations can be found at:

   https://cmake.org/Wiki/CMake_RPATH_handling

-The TriBITS/CMake build system being used for this <Project> CMake project defines the following default behavior for installed RPATH:
+The TriBITS/CMake build system being used for this <Project> CMake project defines the following default behavior for installed RPATH (which is not the same as the raw CMake default behavior):

 * The install path ``CMAKE_INSTALL_PATH`` for all libraries built and installed by this CMake project is set to ``${<Project>_INSTALL_LIB_DIR}``.